KayJay7/rpn-c/README.md

 ## Syntax (rpn-l)

 rpn-l is the language used by (and developed for) rpn-c.
 It's not really user friendly, but it works, and will allow you to write your own scripts and functions for your quick calculation needs.
+The language is defined with fixed arity, so that you don't need parenthesis.

+rpn-l statements are composed from two types of tokens: expressions, which can be composed with other expressions to for new ones; and commands, which cannot be composed but sometime requires to be preceded by an expression.
+All expression tokens get pushed on top of the stack from left to right, but are not evaluated.
+When (always from left to right) rpn-c encounters a command, this can cause the evaluation of the last expression pushed to the stack, or some other side effects.
+Commands cause actions, they aren't pushed in stack, this means that they cannot get called from inside a function.

+rpn-c maintains a table of all the identifiers and their meaning, only commands can alter this table, making it immutable for expression and functions.
+This looks like a limitation, but immutability allows the evaluation tree to be executed in any order or even in parallel.

 * Expressions:
   * `(+|-)<some_decimal_number>(/<another_number>)` identifies a numeric constant (a fraction)